Taurescu/Data-transfer-protocols/README.md

 # Data-transfer-protocols

 Here i'll uploade the data protocols(I2c and SPI) i've implemented between an Arduino Mega 2560(slave) and a Raspberry Pi3(Master).
+            I have implemented and used my own versions of libraries for communicating with Arduino registers.

 I2C: